danielTobon43/danielTobon43.github.io/pages/About/about.md

 ---
 layout: page
 title: About me
-subtitle: You shouldn't fear immigrants taking your job, you should fear robots<br>
->SEAD FADILPASIC, "Robots are coming to take your jobs away", IT Pro Portal, February 17, 2016
+subtitle: <p><cite>You shouldn't fear immigrants taking your job, you should fear robots</cite> by SEAD FADILPASIC, "Robots are coming to take your jobs away", IT Pro Portal, February 17, 2016</p>
 ---

 Born in Cali, Colombia 1994.
 I am living and working in Ireland as Researcher in Electronics.